vijay-ss/Crops-Data-Ingestion/README.md

 Given that the 3 source file data occur at different levels of granularity, the data will be aggregated and summarized when loading to the output file.

+## Tools

+The tools used to complete this project are:
+- Python (pandas, numpy, profiler etc. see requirements.txt file)
+- Docker/Docker-Compose
+- Apache Airflow
+- Unix bash commands
+- Jupyter Notebook

 ![](images/crops-architecture.png)